 Classes and teachers changed and I ended up in sewing with Mrs. McGuire.
 Mrs. McGuire was steady, kind, motherly, and loved kids and sewing.
 I would often stay after class, visit at lunchtime, or after school sometimes and talk with her.
 She was a good listener.
 She told me about her family and the struggles of some of her children.
 It was motherly love that came through, and in the quiet, hidden recesses of my mind, I dreamed what it would be like to have her as my mother.

 Then there was poor Mr. Reynolds, my history teacher.
-He was an older man, rather burly, gentle and timid, and easy prey for bullying students.
+He was an older man, rather burly, gentle and timid - a gentle giant - and easy prey for bullying students.
 I always felt so sorry for him.
 No matter how hard he tried, he could not tame the trouble makers.
 He was very fond of me because I was nice to him, I'm sure.
 I studied hard and showed interest in the subject.
 The strange thing is, I stayed after class a lot of times to chat with him and he would confide in me how frustrated he was.
 It was weird.
 After one particularly brutal day of class, I stayed after to chat, hoping to bring him some cheer.
 He said, "Lori, sometimes I get so mad I go home and kick the dog and then my wife is mad at me.
 I just can't win for losing."
 I saw a little shine of tears gathering in his eyes.
 I think it got really uncomfortable for me being in that kind of dynamic - being his confidant and caretaker at age twelve - and one day I decided to misbehave with the other kids.
 He was so terribly disappointed, and I was so ashamed I apologized and never did it again, but I didn't engage in after class discussion anymore either.
-The role reversal made me feel a responsibility to be his counselor and consoler that I was not emotionally equipped to do, nor should I have been.
+The role reversal made me feel a responsibility to be his counselor and comforter that I was not emotionally equipped to do, nor should I have been.
 But also, I just couldn't bear any longer to see his heartbreak, and I had so much on my plate already.

 I kept my feelings and relationship dynamics with Mrs. McGuire and Mr. Reynolds to myself.
 I did not even share them with Mrs. Minasian.
 I was to learn later that they shared with her their concerns about me.